tigera-solutions/cc-aks-strengthen-security-workshop/mod/module-3-admission-controller.md

    kubectl apply -f ./tigera-image-assurance-admission-controller-deploy.yaml && cd ..
    ```

    > The Admission Controller only watches the namespaces it is configured to track.
-You can configure namespace label via `IN_NAMESPACE_SELECTOR_KEY` and `IN_NAMESPACE_SELECTOR_VALUES` variables used in the commands above.
+You can configure the namespace label via `IN_NAMESPACE_SELECTOR_KEY` and `IN_NAMESPACE_SELECTOR_VALUES` variables used in the commands above.
 Explore    `tigera-image-assurance-admission-controller-deploy.yaml` manifest to see how those values are configured.

 2. Configure container admission policies.